Postcode Lottery History

-Players’ postcodes have been winning them cash since the People’s Postcode Lottery first piloted the game in the August 2005.
-Here’s what has happened since then to make it the game it is today.
+Players’ postcodes have been winning them cash since the People’s Postcode Lottery first piloted in August 2005.
+Take a look at what has happened since then to make it the game it is today.

-People's Postcode Lottery was piloted in the north of England, with Mary Burnip of Chester-le-Street winning the £25,000 top prize later that week.
+People's Postcode Lottery was piloted in the north of England, with Mary Burnip of Chester-le-Street winning the £25,000 top prize within the first week.

 The Scottish People's Postcode Lottery was drawn for the first time.